How to choose your hiking bag

 - Finally, some bags have waistband pockets on the front of the bag, which allows for a very convenient access to your personal effects.

-That's it, you're ready for hiking and to discover the great outdoors!
+That's it, you're ready for hiking and to discover the great places!